 At the top right corner of a dashboard, click on the gear icon:

 Select Notifications option and enable the notifications:

-Using our APIs it’s possible to write a script to backup your Screenboard definitions as code.
+Using Datadog APIs it’s possible to write a script to backup your Screenboard definitions as code.
 See the following projects as examples of how these backups can be accomplished: